giobbu/Elia-Colab-Forecast/README.md

     <h2>Contribution Assessment Module</h2>
 </div>

+**PREDICO** exploits advanced techniques of Variable Importance Analysis, also known as Explainable AI, to meet the specific needs of evaluating the contributions of forecasters participating in the data market and to ensure appropriate allocation of payments.
-**PREDICO** utilizes the following methods to assess forecasters’ contributions:
+The following methods to assess forecasters’ contributions:

 * **Bootstrapped p-values** (applied in-sample)
 * **Shapley values or permutation importance** (applied out-of-sample)